-How do you make beef enchiladas?
+How do you make shredded beef enchiladas?

-- Spray a 9×13 pan cooking spray.
+Spray a 9×13 pan cooking spray.

-- Once you’ve prepared the pan, roll up a little over half a cup of meat in each flour tortilla and place in the pan, side by side.
+Once you’ve prepared the pan, roll up a little over half a cup of meat in each flour tortilla and place in the pan, side by side.

-- Spread the rest of the creamy topping over it and sprinkle some Mexican blend cheese over the top.
+Spread the rest of the creamy topping over it and sprinkle some Mexican blend cheese over the top.
 I used about 2 cups, but use as much as you’d like.
-The cheesier, the better, is what I say!
+The cheesier, the better, is what I say.

 Can enchiladas be made a day ahead of time?

 If you want to prep this dish in advance, I would prepare the roast beef and roll up the enchiladas, placing them in a baking dish.
 Cover with foil refrigerate.
 I recommend waiting until right before you bake it to cover with the sauce.
 That way the enchiladas will not get soggy.

 Once all of the tortillas are rolled and placed in the pan, spread the remaining soup/sour cream mixture over top the tortillas.
 Sprinkle the shredded cheddar cheese over the top.

-- Bake at 350 for 30 minutes or until heated through and bubbly.
+Bake at 350 for 30 minutes or until heated through and bubbly.